-Update (8/20/17): I have to add one more Android app to the list: Google Keep.
-Watch me demonstrate using the Google Keep Android app to give students feedback.
+Update (11/5/2017): I have published Five More Educational Android Apps for Chromebooks.
 When Google announced Android apps were coming to Chromebooks, I was not enthused.
-Chromebooks are great for learners and teachers because of the Chrome OS’s simplicity and lightning-fast… Read More Five Educational Android Apps for Chromebooks
+Chromebooks are great for learners and teachers because of the Chrome OS’s simplicity and lightning-fast boot-up.
+I was defensive about Chromebooks and not excited about change.
+My love of Chromebooks for education… Read More Five Educational Android Apps for Chromebooks

 I sat in an eighth-grade math teacher’s classroom, working on problems she shared with her students using Mathspace.
 I do not usually enjoy multi-step math problems but found myself delighted and completely engaged.
 Reflecting on it later, I realized a significant part of the experience was Mathspace’s sleek, modern design.
 I like Google Classroom more than… Read More Why This Teacher Loves Canva